Meet the Team

 Co-Creator & Lead Facilitator

-Clory Rossi-Shewan is a licensed psychotherapist, dancer, choreographer and dance instructor.
+Clory Rossi-Shewan is a Registered Dance/Movement Therapist, Licensed Marriage and Family Therapist, dancer, choreographer, and dance instructor.
 Originally from Italy, she trained and performed professionally in ballet and modern dance with Balletto di Roma, IALS in Rome, Ajkun Ballet Theatre, and Ellen Sinopoli Dance Company.
 Clory earned her MA in Clinical Psychology from Antioch University Los Angeles and currently provides psychotherapy to college students in Santa Barbara.
-Her clinical experience includes working with diverse individuals, couples, families, and children, integrating art, dance, movement, and yoga.
-She is currently completing training in Dance/Movement Therapy.
+Her clinical experience includes working with diverse populations, including neurodivergent individuals, couples, families, and children, integrating dance/movement therapy, art, movement, and yoga into the therapeutic process.

 • Andrea Padilla